 Many Deputies will not be present, therefore, but there is no reason we cannot get the work done in this House, should it be necessary to do so at that point.

 In general terms, my approach to this subject is not party political; rather, it is transparent and open.
-Any Senators who need detailed briefings on Brexit will get them.
-I am confident that we will all work together to ensure that any preparations which are necessary for Senators to do a professional job as legislators in passing highly significant legislation to protect citizens will be accommodated.
+Senators who need detailed briefings on Brexit will have them.
+I am confident that we will all work together to ensure preparations which are necessary for Senators to do a professional job as legislators in passing highly significant legislation to protect citizens will be accommodated.
 If we need to pass such legislation, we have a proposed process that can allow it to be done in time.

 Let me be clear: Ireland does not propose any renegotiation of the withdrawal agreement or the backstop provision therein.
-That is the position of both the EU and Ireland, and it was reiterated yesterday by Mr. Michel Barnier and in the past few days by Mr. Jean-Claude Juncker and Mr. Donald Tusk.
+That is the position of both the EU and Ireland and it was reiterated yesterday by Mr. Michel Barnier and in the past few days by Mr. Jean-Claude Juncker and Mr. Donald Tusk.
 Despite yesterday's offer of an opinion by a Polish Minister who, it was subsequently clarified, was not speaking for the Polish Government, today in Brussels foreign Ministers lined up to reinforce the point that the position which I outline is the EU's position and that there is strong solidarity and unity behind it.
-I hope that reality will be part of the debate in Westminster as we look to find solutions for the future which, I hope, we can find in a new, changed and more ambitious future relationship declaration, on which the EU wishes to work with the United Kingdom, if the British Government wants to move in that direction.
-We will wait for a response in Westminster this week and next week, but the Irish position could not be clearer.
-It has been the same position for 18 months and it will not change.
+I hope that reality will be part of the debate at Westminster as we look to find solutions for the future which, I hope, we can find in a new, changed and more ambitious future relationship declaration, on which the EU wishes to work with the United Kingdom, if the British Government wants to move in that direction.
+We will wait for a response at Westminster this week and next week, but the Irish position could not be clearer.
+It has been the same position for 18 months and will not change.